rakibhasan-0/yotei/docs/Chapters/QA/SystemTest/writeSystemTest.md

 The properties in these objects should all be nullable to keep the tests flexible, and able to test absence of non-nullable properties.
 This is done through adding '?' at the end of the property name.

 Example:
-	The test for creating a workout uses, among others, the following two types:
+	The tests for the workout page uses, among others, the following two types:

 ```ts
 export type Activity = {